ghc/ghc/docs/users_guide/using-optimisation.rst

     value arguments of the resulting worker exceeds both that of the original function and this setting.

+.. ghc-flag:: -fmax-forced-spec-args=⟨n⟩
+    :shortdesc: *default: 333.* Maximum number of value arguments for forced SpecConstr specializations.
+    :type: dynamic
+    :category:

+    :default: 512

+    When using ``SPEC`` from ``GHC.Types`` to force SpecConstr to fire on a function sometimes this can result in functions taking a ridicolously large number of arguments resulting a very large compile time hits for minor performance benefits.

+    Since this is usually unintended we prevent SpecConstr from firing and generate a warning if the number of arguments in the resulting function would exceed the value given by ``-fmax-forced-spec-args``.

 .. ghc-flag:: -fno-opt-coercion
     :shortdesc: Turn off the coercion optimiser
     :type: dynamic